YeoLab/Mudskipper/README.md

    - `fasterq-dump SRR19547041 -O path/to/save/data`
    - `cd path/to/save/data`
    - `gzip SRR19547040.fastq SRR19547041.fastq`
 3. Prepare config file `example/example.yaml`.
-For this example, you should only have to edit two lines of the config:
+For this example, you should only have to mkae 2 major edits:
-    - `REPO_PATH`: This must be changed to the absolute path to the Mudskipper repository that you cloned during the installation step.
+    - all instances of `path/to/Mudskipper`: should be changed to the absolute path to the Mudskipper repository that you cloned during the installation step.
-    - `WORKDIR`: This must be changed to the absolute path to the directory where you want Mudskipper to save the results/intermediate files.
+    - `path/to/workdir`: This must be changed to the absolute path to the directory where you want Mudskipper to save the results/intermediate files.
-   When running Mudskipper with your own data, you will be required to edit more of the configuration.
 4. Prepare manifest file `example/example_manifest.csv`:
     - `fastq`: replace `path/to/` with the absolute path to the directory you saved the fastq files to in step 3.
 5. Download/create additional annotation files (must be done inside of Mudskipper's annotations folder).